jtnystrom/Discount/README.md

 the `count` command may be used:

 `
-./spark-submit.sh --minimizers PASHA -k 55 /path/to/data.fastq count -o /path/to/output/dir --sequence
+./spark-submit.sh -k 55 /path/to/data.fastq count -o /path/to/output/dir --sequence
 `

 A new directory called `/path/to/output/dir_counts` (based on the location specified with `-o`) will be created for the